octimot/StoryToolkitAI/README.md

 ## Description

-StoryToolkitAI is an editing extension for Davinci Resolve Studio 18.
+StoryToolkitAI is an editing extension for Davinci Resolve Studio 18 that uses Open AI Whisper to transcribe timelines and enables editors to log footage and edit more efficiently.

-Among other things, it transcribes timelines directly from Resolve by rendering to Audio Only (mp4/wav) and then passing the rendered file to OpenAI Whisper, a state-of-the-art speech recognition model.

 **TL;DR:
-this tool is supernatural and will enhance your editing workflow like Harry Potter's Sword of Gryffindor or Batman's Utility Belt - depending which reference you relate to kind of shows what sort of person you are, but this is a discussion for some other time.**
+this tool is supernatural and will enhance your editing workflow like Harry Potter's Sword of Gryffindor or Batman's Utility Belt - depending on which reference you relate to kind of shows what sort of person you are, but this is a discussion for some other time.**

 <img alt="StoryToolkitAI Demo GIF" src="https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/9eb88ee1-4902-4e17-82dc-77411d959eab.gif?ClientID=vimeo-core-prod&Date=1665676352&Signature=52a72df29b216dd2f8cce8ee7360ea38a24b5b6e" width="700">